 WARRANTY PERIOD Covered Parts Standard Warranty Period Rental Warranty Period Riding mowers - except as noted below + 4 years (48 months) or 500 hours, whichever occurs first.
-Unlimited hours during the first 2 years (24 months) 90 days

-Walk mowers - except as noted below + (over 30 inches of cutting width) 2 years (24 months) unlimited hours 90 days +Coil over shocks and all suspension-related components 4 years (48 months) unlimited hours 90 days +Hydro Drive Belt, Gearbox Drive Belt, Tires, Brake Pads, Hoses, Battery, Blades 90 days 90 days +Mower Deck Drive Belt (Conventional Single Belt Deck Drive Systems) 1 year (12 months) or 100 hours, whichever occurs first 90 days +Mower Deck Drive Belts (Two Belt Deck Drive Systems) 3 years (36 months) or 300 hours, whichever occurs first.
-(Parts and labor in year one; parts only in years two and three.)
-90 days +Attachments 1 year 90 days +Engine See Engine Operator's Manual See Engine Operator's Manual
+Unlimited hours during the first 2 years (24 months) 90 days +Coil over shocks and all suspension related components 5 years (60 months) unlimited hours 90 days +Hydro Drive Belt, Tires, Brake Pads, Hoses, Battery, Blades 90 days 90 days +Mower Deck Drive Belt (Conventional Single Belt Deck Drive Systems) 1 year (12 months) or 100 hours, whichever occurs first 90 days +Mower Deck Drive Belt (Two Belt Deck Drive Systems) 3 years (36 months) or 300 hours, whichever occurs first.
+(Parts and labor in year one; parts only in years two and three) 90 days +Attachments 1 year 90 days +Engine See Engine Operator's Manual See Engine Operator's Manual

-Emissions-related components are covered by the Emissions Warranty Statement

-In Australia - Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
+- Emissions-related components are covered by the Emissions Warranty Statement - In Australia Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
-For warranty service, find the nearest Authorized Service Dealer in our dealer locator map at ferrismowers.com (Select region: Australia), or by calling 1300 274 447, or by emailing or writing to salesenguires@briggsandstratton.com.au, Briggs & Stratton Australia Pty Ltd, 1 Moorebank Avenue, NSW, Australia, 2170.
+For warranty service, find the nearest Authorized Service Dealer in our dealer locator map at ferrismowers.com (Select region: Australia), or by calling 1300 274 447, or by emailing or writing to salesenquires@briggsandstratton.com.au, Briggs & Stratton Australia Pty Ltd, 1 Moorebank Avenue, NSW, Australia, 2170.